The Women’s Cycle Map

 What you will learn

-By the end of the day, many women leave with:
+By the end of the day, you will have unravelled:

 A clearer understanding of how the menstrual cycle unfolds across the month